seerat89/shopping-list/README.md

-# Getting Started with Create React App
+# Description

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A simple shopping list app, the project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), the UI is utalized by [React Semantic UI](https://react.semantic-ui.com/), and the data will be stored in a [Firebase](https://firebase.google.com/) database.

+The online demo can be found [here](https://simple-ostoslista.herokuapp.com/)

 ## Available Scripts